krishanprajapat23/country-info/README.md

 # React Country Info App
-View Basic Information of Any Country
+View Basic Details of Any Country